 The city of Granada is home to several legends and stories, dating back to the time of the Moors.
-The Hall of the Abencerrages, located in the city, derives it’s name from a tragic legend in which 36 members of the noble Abencerrage family were invited for a banquet at the Alhambra palace by the Sultan Abu Sultan had found out that the chief member of the guest family, Hamet, was courting his favourite concubine, Zoraya.
+The Hall of the Abencerrages derives its name from a tragic legend in which 36 members of the noble Abencerrage family went to a banquet at the Alhambra palace by the Sultan Abu Al-Hassan.
+The Sultan had found out that the chief member of the guest family, Hamet, was courting his favorite concubine, Zoraya.
 Seeking revenge, he called his guards during the banquet and made them slit the throats of every family member.
 Afterwards, the victims’ heads were thrown into the fountains.
 Legend holds that the stain visible at the bottom of the fountains today is the blood left behind as a permanent reminder of the horrible massacre.

-This is one of the most popular Catalonian legends that is still celebrated with great pomp and show, especially in Barcelona.
+This is one of the most popular Catalonian legends.
+Celebrations are full of pomp and show, especially in Barcelona.

-Legend has it that there was once a dragon living in Montblanc, who terrorised the villagers and devoured their animals.
+Legend has it that there was a dragon in Montblanc who terrorized the villagers and devoured their animals.
 Once the animals vanished, the dragon turned his wrath to the people.
-The villagers decided to draw lots and sacrifice a person each day to the dragon.
-On one of these occasions, the unfortunate person whose name was picked was the princess.
-People offered to take her place, owing to her kind nature, but the king refused to let anyone sacrifice their lives for his daughter.
-The princess was sent to the dragon, and just as she was about to be swallowed, a knight in shining armour appeared and fought the creature.
+The villagers drew lots and sacrificed a person each day to the dragon.
+On one occasion, the unfortunate person was the princess.
+People offered to take her place, but the king refused to let anyone sacrifice their lives.
+The princess was sent to the dragon, and just as she was about to be swallowed, a knight in shining armor appeared and fought the creature.
 After a rough confrontation, he was able to kill the dragon with his lance and spill its blood.
 From the spot where the blood spilt grew a red rose, which the knight then plucked and presented to the princess.
-The knight was called San Jorge (Saint George).
+The knight was San Jorge.

-To commemorate this event every year on 23 April, a huge celebration is carried out on the streets and men give roses to the women they love.
-If you happen to visit Barcelona at that time, you are bound to experience a grand public event.
+To commemorate this on 23 April, a huge celebration occurs on the streets and men give roses to the women they love.
+If you visit Barcelona at that time, you’ll experience a grand public event.
 In the recent years, women have started gifting books to the men on that day.

 6. The Teruel Lovers

 Think love and sorrow along the lines of Romeo-Juliet or other iconic love stories.
-The legend of the Teruel lovers dates back to the 13th century, when Isabel and Diego, both coming from wealthy families, fell in love and wanted to marry.
-However, unfortunate events caused Diego’s family to lose their money and Isabel’s father refused to let his daughter marryasked her father for five years in which he would make his fortune and return to marry Isabel.
+The legend of the Teruel lovers dates back to the 13th century, when Isabel and Diego fell in love and wanted to marry.
+However, unfortunate events caused Diego’s family to lose their money and Isabel’s father refused to let his daughter marry him.
+Diego asked her father for five years in which he would make his fortune and return to marry Isabel.
 No one heard of him for the next five years, and on the day of the completion of the agreed period, Isabel’s father married her to someone else.

-In a twisted turn, right after the wedding ceremony, Diego was seen returning to the city with lots of wealth and riches.
+In a twisted turn, Diego returned to the city with lots of wealth and riches after the ceremony.
 He was heartbroken to see the love of his life being married to someone else and could not bear the thought of their separation.
 Later at night he sneaked into her bedroom and asked her to kiss him, as he was dying.
 Isabel refused to do so, as she did not want to deceive her husband.
 Diego died right next to her bed, leaving her in a shocked state.
 The next day she went to his funeral in her wedding dress and proceeded to kiss him one last time.
 However, she died right there, next to his body.

-The villagers decided to bury them side by side, near the church of San Pedro, so that at least in death the lovers could be together.
+The villagers buried them side by side, near the church of San Pedro, so that at least in death the lovers could be together.
 To this day, in February, the city celebrates the love of the couple and represents their story in different ways.

 7. Giants and dwarves of Catalonia

 During my visit to Costa Brava and also the Gracia district of Barcelona, I had the luck of seeing locals build human castles and giants parading and dancing.
 I also saw regular-sized figures with oversized heads (capgrossos) and strange creatures, all preserved in Gracia.
-I am unsure of the origins of these figures, but from what I could find the oldest documentation of them dates back to the 14th century.
+I am unsure of the origins of these figures, but the oldest documentation of them dates back to the 14th century.

 For an explanation of the human castles, you can read inhabityourdreams.

-So, with this we come to the end of #MythicalMondays, the Spanish edition.
+So, with this, we come to the end of #MythicalMondays, the Spanish edition.
 Of course, I could go on about all the stories.
-Lovers of ghost stories and urban legends might find this post interesting about strange stories of Gracia.